Nimitz-class aircraft carrier: 1990–2000

 The two most significant deployments the Nimitz class was involved in during the 1990s were the Gulf War and its aftermath and Operation Southern Watch in southern Iraq.
 All active vessels were engaged in both of these to some extent, with Operation Southern Watch continuing until 2003.
 Most carriers in operation in Operation Desert Shield and Operation Desert Storm played supporting roles, with only Theodore Roosevelt playing an active part in combat operations.

 Throughout the 1990s and more recently, Nimitz-class carriers have been deployed as part of humanitarian missions.
 While deployed in the Gulf War, Abraham Lincoln was diverted to the Pacific Ocean to participate alongside 22 other ships in Operation Fiery Vigil, evacuating civilians following the eruption of Mount Pinatubo on Luzon Island in the Philippines.
 In October 1993, Abraham Lincoln deployed to Somalia to assist UN humanitarian operations there, spending four weeks flying patrols around Mogadishu while supporting U.S. troops during Operation Restore Hope.
 The same ship also participated in Operation Vigilant Sentinel in the Persian Gulf in 1995.

+Dwight D. Eisenhower participated in Operation Uphold Democracy, the US effort to restore the democratically elected government of Haiti, stationing the 10th Mountain Division on board.

 Theodore Roosevelt flew patrols in support of the Kurds over northern Iraq as part of Operation Provide Comfort in 1991.
+In 1995, Theodore Roosevelt participated in Operation Deliberate Force participating alongside other NATO air forces.
 In 1996, George Washington played a peacekeeping role in Operation Decisive Endeavor in Bosnia and Herzegovina.
+In 1998, Carl Vinson participated in Operation Desert Fox.
 In 1999, Theodore Roosevelt was called to the Ionian Sea to support Operation Allied Force alongside other NATO militaries.